 During February 2011, we entered into an agreement to sell our Barnett Shale assets.
 In April 2011, we completed the sale of most of these assets and closed the remainder of the sale in August 2011.
 We have classified the historical results of the operations from such properties as discontinued operations, net of tax, in the accompanying statements of operations.
-See also Note 3 and Note 4 for more information regarding the sale of our Barnett Shale assets.
+For more information regarding the sale of our Barnett Shale assets, see Notes 3 and 4.
 Unless otherwise indicated, the information in these notes relate to our continuing operations.